uavaustin/orchestra/services/imagery/README.md

   To specify the telemetry service for tagging images, you can specify the `TELEMETRY_HOST` and `TELEMETRY_PORT` environment variables.
 These both default to `telemetry` and `5000`.

+- `z-cam-e1`

+  Takes photos with a [Z Cam E1](http://www.z-cam.com/e1/) camera using the camera's HTTP API with the `CAMERA_HOST` and `CAMERA_PORT` environment variables.

+  Similarly to the `gphoto2` backend, it uses a capture rate and optionally uses a telemetry service.

 - `file`